passcert-project/memdump-tests/README.md

     ```
  2. Request an installation id and key from https://bitwarden.com/host/

- 3. Edit the Vagrantfile in ./vagrant-box/ with the following information:
+ 3. Edit the Vagrantfile in ./vagrant-box/ with the following information at the top of the file:
    - **Installation id**
    - **Installation key**